Scott-Coates-Org/solo-project-1342shin/README.md

 ## Final Deliverable for v1
 Meeting planner for people with different timezones.

--Features
+### Features
-Sign in with google
+1. Sign in with google
-Request location
+2. Request location
-Set name and timezone
+3. Set name and timezone
-Add availability on calendar
+4. Add availability on calendar
-Invite other people
+5. Invite other people
-Show mutual availabities on calendar
+6. Show mutual availabities on calendar
-Set meeting time
+7. Set meeting time
-Add meeting to google calendar
+8. Add meeting to google calendar

 ## Sprint Progress